Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Snow White’s Enchanted Wish at Disneyland Park

 You can also tour the homes of Mickey, Minnie, and their friends in Mickey’s Toontown and travel to a galaxy far, far away at Star Wars: Galaxy’s Edge.
-Don’t forget to leave time for a trip on the Disneyland Railroad; on top of a scenic ride around the park on an old-fashioned steam train, you’ll encounter dioramas of the Grand Canyon and the primeval world of the dinosaurs (complete with “live” dinos).
+Don’t forget to leave time for a trip on the Disneyland Railroad.
+During your scenic ride around the park on an old-fashioned steam train, you’ll encounter dioramas of the Grand Canyon and the primeval world of the dinosaurs.

 7. Sesame Place